zenml-io/zenml/examples/caching/README.md

 We'll be using the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset (originally developed by Yann LeCun and others) digits and train a classifier using [Tensorflow (Keras)](https://www.tensorflow.org/).

-The script will actually run make two pipeline runs, with different configurations of the trainer.
-In the second run, the first two steps will be skipped (i.e. the importing the data and preprocessing it)
+The script will actually run make two pipeline runs to showcase the effect of caching on runtimes.

+Depending on the chosen mode the second run will show the different caching behaviours of ZenML.

 This results in the second pipeline run to be **~70 times** faster due to the power of caching.